lead generation

 their email campaigns and discovered that leads were more likely

-to convert when they received personalized content based on their behavior.
+to convert when they received personalized content based on their behaviour.

 By implementing dynamic content and tailored follow-ups,